david-iwuoha/hiremind/README.md

-# HireMind — Transforming Recruitment with Blockchain + AI
+# HireMind: Transforming Recruitment with Blockchain + AI

 HireMind is a Hedera-backed career trust platform.
 We notarize and issue verifiable credential badges (hashed documents/NFTs) for instant, secure verification of skills/certificates, ensuring complete trust and security for employers.
 It combines: